 As background, I was one of the leaders of the Pennsylvania Justice Network (JNET) team back in 1997-1999, which first implemented secure XML-formatted and event-drive information exchanges in the justice space that ultimately contributed to the definition of the Global Justice XML Data Model (GJXDM) in 2001 and the National Information Exchange Model (NIEM) Justice domain in 2005.
 It is time to look forward!

 A paradigm shift has occurred in the Information Interoperability / Information Sharing space.
-This shift is the movement from sharing information via exchanging data to finding and sharing it via the linking of data.
+This shift is the movement from sharing information via exchanging datmy-vision-for-an-enhanced-linkeddatmy-vision-for-an-enhanced-linkedaaa to finding and sharing it via the linking of data.
 While technical folks have been building fancier horse and buggy whips, the Henry Fords of the world are about to open their first factory assembly lines delivering Semantic Web Technology (SWT) (see diagram below) based information sharing via Linked Data concepts.
 I predict these open standards, specifications, and solutions will effectively crank out Model Ts like never seen before--and we all know what was then the fate of the horse and buggy whips trade.

 The Semantic Web Technology Stack